 The global impact of the Pandemic has been rapidly evolving and the disruption from this outbreak is adversely impacting many industries.
-The Pandemic could have a continued adverse impact on economic and market conditions and trigger a period of sustained global economic slowdown.
+The Pandemic could have a continued adverse impact on economic and market conditions, triggering a period of sustained global economic slowdown, and will ultimately depend on the speed at which effective vaccines can be developed and administered on a mass scale, and the ability of governments, businesses and health-care systems to effectively limit the epidemiological and economic impacts of the virus, including resurgences, in the intervening period.
 The rapid development and fluidity of this situation precludes any meaningful attempts to predict the ultimate adverse impact of COVID-19 on the Company's operations.